mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/debugging.md

 - Does the issue reproduce on the browser?
 Specifically Chrome?
 - Does the issue surround a piece of code on the server/webapp that only applies to the Desktop App?
 You can check this by seeing if there is a call to `isDesktopApp` in the webapp.

-If you have determined that the issue doesn't apply to the Desktop App code base directly, you can file a ticket in the appropriate repository, such as the {{< newtabref href="https://github.com/mattermost/mattermost-server" title="server" >}} or {{< newtabref href="https://github.com/mattermost/mattermost-webapp" title="webapp" >}} repository.
+If you have determined that the issue doesn't apply to the Desktop App code base directly, you can file a ticket in the appropriate repository, such as the {{< newtabref href="https://github.com/mattermost/mattermost" title="server and web app" >}} repository.

-If you are having trouble determining where the issue lies, feel free to post in the {{< newtabref href="https://community.mattermost.com/core/channels/desktop-app" title="Developers: Desktop App" >}} on Mattermost Community, or you can file a ticket in the {{< newtabref href="https://github.com/mattermost/mattermost-server" title="server" >}} repository and it will be triaged and transferred to the appropriate location.
+If you are having trouble determining where the issue lies, feel free to post in the {{< newtabref href="https://community.mattermost.com/core/channels/desktop-app" title="Developers: Desktop App" >}} on Mattermost Community, or you can file a ticket in the {{< newtabref href="https://github.com/mattermost/mattermost" title="server and web app" >}} repository and it will be triaged and transferred to the appropriate location.